-The last couple of months, Corona has turned the world upside down.
-Or better say from outside to inside, and suddenly we found ourselves as part of an experiment in remote work and digital teaching, which neither of us had fully anticipated, nor schools or universities would have agreed to, if proposed.
+Corona has turned the world upside down in the last couple of months.
+Or, better say from outside to inside, and suddenly we found ourselves as part of an experiment in remote work and digital teaching, which neither of us had fully anticipated, nor schools or universities would have agreed to if proposed.

-Before Corona, using digital tools for teaching was an optional addendum to in-person classes and lectures: nice to have, but not essential.
-But then suddenly, digital teaching and learning became the only mode that schools and universities operated for weeks.
-By now, more and more of the social distancing restrictions are slowly lifted and face-to-face meetings become feasible again, but teaching will have changed forever.
+Before Corona, using digital tools for teaching was an optional addendum to in-person classes and lectures: nice to have but not essential.
+Then, digital teaching and learning suddenly became the only mode schools and universities operated for weeks.
+By now, more and more social distancing restrictions are slowly lifted, and face-to-face meetings have become feasible again.
+But teaching will have changed forever.

 Going Beyond Self-Publishing